Flemmli97/Flan/README.md

 Server side land claiming mod for fabric

-To use flan in your dependencys add the following snippet to your build.gradle
+To use flan in your dependencies add the following snippet to your build.gradle

 ```gradle
 repositories {